OpenVE/Euler-Julia/README.md

     Euler_Julia_0001.jl

-If one or more person finds an approach of solving the problem which is alternative or better to the first pushed, a benchmark file should be created:

-    Euler_Julia_0001_benchmark.jl

-This file will have all the alternative ways of solving the same problem, and will test which is more efficient.
-The best approach should be the one written in `Euler_Julia_0001.jl`.

 Each file should have at least one function which solves the problem, which whould be invoked by `@time` in order to check the elapsed time adn the allocated bytes: